pingworks/pluginhook/README.md

     pluginhook post-commit $REV $USER

 The `pluginhook` command simply loops through all plugin directories found in the path defined by the environment variable `PLUGIN_PATH` and passes the same arguments to any hook scripts by that name.
 This means installing a plugin is as simple as putting it in your `PLUGIN_PATH`.
 Then any plugin that has the `post-commit` hook script will be run.

-## Pipeline filtering with plugins

-You don't just get a "broadcast" mechanism for arguments.
-You also get stream pipelining.
-If you pipe a stream into pluginhook, it will be passed *through* each plugin hook, letting each plugin act as a filtering process.
-By clearly defining how a hook should be used and how it can play well with others, this becomes very powerful infrastructure.

-Here is a plugin we'll call `upper` implementing a `text` hook (which would be in `$PLUGIN_PATH/upper/text`):

-    #!/usr/bin/env python
-    import sys
-    sys.stdout.write(sys.stdin.read().upper())

-Here is a plugin we'll call `reverse` that also implements a `text` hook (`$PLUGIN_PATH/reverse/text`):

-    #!/usr/bin/env ruby
-    puts STDIN.read.strip.reverse

-One plugin uses Python to implement the hook, the other uses Ruby.
-But it doesn't matter, they work together when you trigger the hook:

-    $ echo "hello world" | pluginhook text
-    DLROW OLLEH

-Only plugins that implement a hook are used as filters for that hook, so there's no need to implement pass-through hooks if a plugin doesn't care about a hook.

-If ordering is important, you can always rename your plugin directory to start with a number, which will define an order of execution.
-A plugin author might care about when it is run, but it's up to the user to take their advice or decide to run it in a different position in the order, by simply renaming the plugin script.

 ## What's wrong with just hook scripts?